-Can I use this curry chicken recipe for meal prep?
+Can I use chicken curry for meal prep?
 Yes!
 I was hoping this could be assembled ahead and frozen for a freezer to pot recipe, but the flavor was just lacking.
 Instead I would cook this as written and portion out with some rice.
-This chicken curry recipe freezes like a dream and makes such a great lunch!
+This recipe freezes like a dream and makes such a great lunch!

-Can I make this coconut curry chicken vegan?
+Can I make it?
 Sure, swap the chicken for chickpeas!

 Is this coconut curry chicken spicy?
 I used mild curry powder and mine was not at all spicy.
 You can use a medium or hot curry paste, or add in some chiles if you like it spicy.

-Can I cook this coconut curry chicken in the Instant Pot?
-I haven’t tested this exact recipe but I think it would work!
-I’d sautee everything in the same order as written, then pressure cook on high for 5 minutes.
-Let the pressure naturally release for 10 minutes, then release the rest. *if you try this I’d love to hear how it works out for you!*
+Can I cook it in the Instant Pot?
+I haven't tested this exact recipe but I think it would work!
+I'd sautee everything in the same order as written, then pressure cook on high for 5 minutes.
+Let the pressure naturally release for 10 minutes, then release the rest. *if you try this I'd love to hear how it works out for you!*

 - I used my 4L Paderno pot (similar to this one)

 - Meal prep containers: I love these ones